 - The 2012 sci-fi parody film Iron Sky uses this as one of its tag lines.
 The film is about Space Nazis invading the Earth.

 - Played with in Earth vs. the Flying Saucers.
 The aliens want to make peaceful contact, but only to negotiate the surrender of a Vichy Earth, as conquering Earth by force is not in their interests.
+The military in turn fire on their Flying Saucer when it lands in the middle of an army base, having not understood their signal asking for a meeting (because it was transmitted at the wrong speed).

 - Captain Picard normally strictly adheres to the Prime Directive.
 In fact, violating it is a bit of a Berserk Button for him.
-So naturally, when he has to visit a primitive inhabited world in Star Trek: Nemesis, he makes an effort avoid contact with the natives.
+So naturally, when he has to visit a primitive inhabited world in Star Trek: Nemesis, he makes an effort to avoid contact with the natives.
 It fails spectacularly, and Picard, Worf, and Data find themselves in a high-speed gun battle with the locals.
 Adding insult to injury, they also give the natives their first look at a real-life spaceship while the away team makes their getaway.

 - Ba'al in Stargate Continuum does this, even phoning the President to tell him that he comes in peace, knowing that a direct attack would make things much harder.
 It would have worked if there hadn't been a time traveling La Résistance waiting for his arrival.
 And if all his subordinates hadn't been Card Carrying Villains, including his lover, who betrays and murders him so they could attack.